This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 9. Take in The Views of Kantale Tank

 As mentioned above, Sri Lanka is home to many water reservoirs or tanks, as locals prefer to call them.
-One of the largest and oldest ones is Kantale Tank near the town of Trincomalee.
+One of the largest and oldest among them is Kantale Tank near the town of Trincomalee.

 Kantale Tank provides the entire area of Trincomalee with water for cultivations and human consumption alike.
-To us visitors, Kantale Tank is an enchanting, almost surreal setting which is really worth a short stop.
+Kantale Tank is also an enchanting, almost surreal setting which is really worth a short stop.

 If, while admiring the view, you hear a music tuk tuk coming your way, wave at it until it stops.
-I’m pretty sure you think I’ve gone completely mad, but, yes, tuk tuks that play music exist in Sri Lanka.
+We’re pretty sure you think we’ve gone completely mad, but, yes, tuk tuks that play music exist in Sri Lanka.

-What’s more exciting is that these specific tuk tuks actually sell food, most of them bread, but it’s not uncommon to stumble upon an ice-cream tuk tuk as well.
+What’s more exciting is that these specific tuk tuks actually sell food, most times bread.
+But it’s not uncommon to stumble upon an ice-cream tuk tuk as well.

-This photo shows the view to Kantale Tank.
+This photo shows the view of Kantale Tank.
 In the foreground, a colourful tuk tuk selling ice cream.

 Best Time To Visit Trincomalee

-Sri Lanka enjoys constant warm temperatures at its coasts throughout the year.
+Sri Lanka enjoys constant warm temperatures along its coasts throughout the year.
 However, there are two monsoon seasons you should consider before planning your trip to Sri Lanka.

 Where To Stay in Trincomalee

-Staying at a beachfront hotel like Trinco Blu by Cinnamon is a great chance to fall asleep by the sound of the waves for the world.
+Staying at a beachfront hotel like Trinco Blu by Cinnamon is a great chance to fall asleep by the sound of the waves.
 Not to mention that it will be a lot easier to enjoy the spectacular sunrise in Nilaveli.

 This photo shows Nilaveli beach on a cloudy afternoon.
 There are almost no people on the beach.

-Disclosure: We travelled to Sri Lanka on a press trip organised by Sri Lanka Tourism.
-That said, we always share our very own and personal opinions about places we visit and services we try.
+Disclosure: We wrote this article about what to do in Trincomalee after visiting the town on a press trip organised by Sri Lanka Tourism.
+That said, we always share our personal opinions about places we visit and services we try.
 Under no circumstances would we ever recommend anything we didn’t actually enjoy ourselves.

 Write A Comment